CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --syn-shrink-factors: Shrink factors for Non-linear (SyN) stages, provide to override automatic generation, must be provided with sigmas and convergence (no default)
         --syn-smoothing-sigmas: Smoothing sigmas for Non-linear (SyN) stages, provide to override automatic generation, must be provided with shrinks and convergence (no default)
         --syn-convergence: Convergence levels for Non-linear (SyN) stages, provide to override automatic generation, must be provided with shrinks and sigmas (no default)
+        --syn-control: Non-linear (SyN) gradient and regularization parameters, not checked for correctness (default: '0.1,3,0')
         --linear-shrink-factors: Shrink factors for linear stages, provide to override automatic generation, must be provided with sigmas and convergence (no default)
         --linear-smoothing-sigmas: Smoothing sigmas for linear stages, provide to override automatic generation, must be provided with shrinks and convergence (no default)
         --linear-convergence: Convergence levels for linear stages, provide to override automatic generation, must be provided with shrinks and sigmas (no default)